-Earlier this year, production of the Lincoln MKZ ended, making it the final Lincoln sedan in the company’s portfolio.
-With the Lincoln Continental gone too, Ford Motor Company’s luxury brand only deals in SUVs in the US, and as per reports, it stays that way for the foreseeable future.
+Last year, production of the Lincoln MKZ ended, making it the final Lincoln sedan in the company’s portfolio.
+With the Lincoln Continental gone too, Ford Motor Company’s luxury brand only deals in SUVs in the US, and it stays that way for the foreseeable future.

 In an interview with FordAuthority.com, Kumar Galhotra, Ford Vice President and President of the North American region, said that Lincoln does not have foreseeable plans to go back to sedans, but added that the luxury segment is important in China, and that Lincoln was a growing brand there.

-In April this year, Ford announced that it had cancelled plans for a Lincoln electric vehicle that would use Rivian’s skateboard platform, citing the pandemic which made the company rethink its business strategy.
-However, as per reports, Ford still plans to collaborate with Rivian (in which it owns a stake) on a future vehicle.
+In April last year, Ford announced that it had cancelled plans for a Lincoln electric vehicle that would use Rivian’s skateboard platform, citing the pandemic which made the company rethink its business strategy.

 Lincoln had posted a YoY sales growth of 8.3 percent for 2019, selling 112,204 cars, with the Aviator and Corsair models posting strong numbers.
 A smaller SUV with full electrification could become a new sales avenue for the company and give it an early mover advantage in the face of competition from Japanese and European brands.

 The Ford Mustang Mach-E is made at Ford’s Mexican facility, and its scalable architecture is expected to generate future electric Ford and Lincoln models, which could be part of the five electric cars to be made in Canada.
-Reports suggest that one of these models would be the Lincoln Mark E electric SUV and debut in 2022.
+While previous reports suggested that the Lincoln Mark E will be one of these models made in Canada, the new report says that it will be made in Mexico.

 On the Mustang Mach-E & incoming electrified Ford products